 6. Backup Retention Period

 Having one copy of the backup is not enough, think that someone is hacking your site and you find out in a couple of weeks.
-You will need to restore a clean copy before hacking was there and after import the latest articles.
+You will need to restore a clean copy before hacking was there and after importing the latest articles.
 Having multiple backup copies that are covering a couple of weeks is the best when it comes to the backup retention period.
 You can have daily backups for sites with a lot of new articles and weekly backups that are stored for a longer period.

 How To Backup WordPress to Dropbox or Google Drive For Free